Fueling for Your Marathon

 Your body does burn fat alongside carbs, but fat can't keep up with the demand at marathon pace.

-As your stored carbs drop, your brain starts pulling the emergency brake — "the bonk."
+As your stored carbs drop, your brain starts pulling the emergency brake.
+That's "the bonk."

 This is where the importance of external carbs comes into play.